geetakumri/Foodie_Chatbot/data/nlu.md

 - I’m hungry.
 Looking out for some good restaurants
 - I’m hungry.
 Looking out for some good [chinese](cuisine) restaurants in [chandigarh](location)
 - Can you suggest some good restaurants in [Rishikesh](location)
+- Can you suggest some good restaurants in [risikesh](location:Rishikesh)
 - Can you suggest some good restaurants in [kolkata](location)
 - suggest some good restaurants in [kolkata](location)
 - I am looking for some good restaurants in [Delhi](location).